Were you hoping that breastfeeding would make the baby weight fly off? It’s not always as easy as people make it sound.

 3. Your Adrenals

-Motherhood can cause what some call “adrenal fatigue,” which is considered a minor form of adrenal insufficiency.
-The two main causes are stress and lack of sleep, which all new mothers can relate to.
+The two main causes of adrenal insufficiency are stress and lack of sleep, which all new mothers can relate to.

-The adrenal gland’s job is to produce and regulate hormones (source).
-The stressed-out state of motherhood can keep your body in a constant state of “fight or flight.”
-So, your adrenal glands may have a hard time keeping up with your body’s needs.
+The adrenal gland produces and regulates hormones (4).
+The stressed-out mode of motherhood can keep your body in a constant state of “fight or flight.”
+So, your adrenal glands may have difficulty keeping up with your body’s needs.

-These glands are responsible for cortisol production, an essential hormone in regulating the conversion of fats and proteins to energy.
+These glands are responsible for cortisol production, an essential hormone in regulating the conversion of fats and proteins to energy (as well as a stress hormone).
 When the glands are fatigued, you may feel tired, sluggish, and achy.
-Plus, your metabolism might take a dip (source).
+Plus, your metabolism might take a dip.

-Keep in mind these symptoms are no strangers to most new mothers but if your adrenals are playing a role, your doctor should be able to determine that through testing.
+These symptoms are common in most new mothers, but if your adrenals are playing a role, your doctor should be able to determine that through testing.

 Now that you know what may be holding you back from losing those unwanted pounds, what can you do about it?
 Here are a few ideas that may help you out.